Skip to main content

 DBT Skills Classes

-Practical, structured classes where you learn real tools for managing emotions, tolerating distress, and building healthier relationships.
+The skills-training component of comprehensive DBT — structured weekly classes where you learn real tools for managing emotions, tolerating distress, and building healthier relationships.
+Everyone in group also works with an individual DBT therapist.

 2 Hours / Week Structured weekly classes, morning or evening